 We have within us, powerful resources for daily renewal.
 Tapping into what fills our cup is often a daily exercise in self awareness.
 Sometimes, how we feel—physically and emotionally are deeply buried.
 Sometimes they're right under the surface.

 Freedom, peace, flow, expansiveness… whatever life affirming energies you seek…creating a space at home for generating the feelings we want in our lives, connects us to them and reminds us, invites us, to do the things that get us there.

-Wellness can feel abstract though can’t it?
-Even as it's foundational to how we experience our lives, it is dimensional and unique for everyone.
-Wellness is broad and can mean prevention, healing, recovery and self-care.
+Wellness is a broad term.
+Even as it is foundational to how we experience our lives, it is unique for everyone.
+Wellness can mean prevention, healing, recovery, self-care and more.

 This article addresses wellness in the sense of daily renewal through moments of pause and respite in a home sanctuary space and with gentle inversion (gentle reclining).
 Wellness is the reason we designed Lull and it is our hope that it brings ease to the caring of ourselves.

 Making space for holding space

 Given that Lull is six feet long, it requires a bit of footage—length for placement and width to outstretch the arms.
 Not all of us have an entire room we can turn into a home sanctuary space but, it need not be elaborate or for that matter opulent.
 It can be simple—a corner in the home office, a few feet under a window, a nook in the bedroom.

 Having a designated area in our homes for daily renewal can help to bring routine to our self care.
 It’s a visual prioritization that says this is where “me time” happens, and for what we need in the moment—lower back release, an energy boost, hamstring stretch, straightening the neck after hunching over our laptop, meditation, visualization exercises to clear the mind, a moment away from the screen before the next video call, circulating blood flow in the legs, a way to prepare for bedtime.